-Figure 15-9 TIA Trip Assignment
+Figure 15-18 TIA Trip Assignment

 The list displayed in the lower right (Developments for Analysis) allows the user to select which development(s) to include within the Synchro analysis.
-Users should place a checkmark in the selection box displayed in the Include column to "send" the assigned intersection volumes to the Development Volume (vph) row of the Volume Settings screen.
-The volume sent is the sum of each assigned intersection turning movement volumes for all developments that were selected.
+Users should use the slider to Include the assigned intersection volumes to the Development Volume (vph) row of the Volume Settings screen.
+The volume included is the sum of each assigned intersection turning movement volumes for all developments that were selected.